Tonypandy: Sports and recreation

 When the Mid-Rhondda RLFC collapsed in 1909, the committee refocused on creating an association football team.
 In 1912 Mid Rhondda F.C. was formed, winning the South League Second Division in 1919–20.

 Governance

 In 1988 Tonypandy became a county electoral ward to Mid Glamorgan County Council, electing one county councillor in 1989 and 1993.
+Tonypandy Town Hall was erected as a theatre in 1892.

 Since 1995 Tonypandy has been a ward, coterminous with the community boundaries, which elects a county borough councillor to Rhondda Cynon Taf County Borough Council.
 In 2012 the electorate was 2,739.

 At every Rhondda Cynon Taf election the seat has been won by the Labour Party, apart from the 1999 election when then ward was won by Plaid Cymru.
 Between 2004 and 2017 the Labour councillor was Craig Middle and, since May 2017, the councillor has been Gareth Wyn Hughes.